fenago/katacoda-scenarios/apache-kafka/apache-kafka-connect/steps/4/text.md

-Now, in the src/main/java/kioto/spark directory, create a file called SparkProcessor.java with the contents of Listing 8.2, shown as follows:
+Now, in the src/main/java/kioto/spark directory, open a file in **vscode** explorer called SparkProcessor.java with the contents of Listing 8.2, shown as follows:

 ```
 package kioto.spark;